Edinburgh City Chambers: History

 The current building was originally built as the Royal Exchange, which was funded by subscription and commissioned in 1753.
 It was designed by John Adam with detail alterations by John Fergus.
 The building works absorbed many small streets, commonly known in Edinburgh as "closes", that ran north to south across the breadth of the site.
 The Royal Exchange building sat partially on top of the truncated buildings on the closes that were subsequently blocked-off.
 These now underground closes were still accessible but were closed for public access for many years until reopened as 'The Real Mary King's Close'.
 The Exchange was opened by Lord Provost George Drummond in 1760.

 The exchange had a coffee shop and shops including a millinery operated by Sibilla Hutton.
-The Exchange never proved popular with the merchants, for whom it was built, who persisted in meeting at the Mercat Cross or, rather, where it stood before it was removed in 1756.
+The exchange never proved popular with the merchants for whom it was built, who persisted in meeting at the Mercat Cross or, rather, where the cross stood before it was removed in 1756.
 The Town Council took over the north range in 1811 as the City Chambers and by 1893 had bought the whole building.

-The City Chambers initially housed Edinburgh Town Council from 1893 to 1895, when that body was replaced by Edinburgh Corporation.
-It remained the Corporation's headquarters until it was replaced by Edinburgh District Council under the wider Lothian Regional Council in May 1975.
-It then remained the Edinburgh District Council headquarters until the abolition of the Lothian Region led to the formation of Edinburgh City Council in April 1996.
+The City Chambers housed Edinburgh Town Council from 1893 to 1895, when that body was replaced by Edinburgh Corporation.
+It remained the Corporation's headquarters until it in turn was replaced by Edinburgh District Council under the wider Lothian Regional Council in May 1975.
+It remained the district council's headquarters until the abolition of the Lothian Region led to the formation of Edinburgh City Council in April 1996.

 The City Chambers were used as a filming location for the film Braveheart in 1995 and for the TV series Belgravia in 2019.